Potassium dihydrogenarsenate

-Monopotassium arsenate is the inorganic compound with the formula KH_{2}AsO_{4}.
+Potassium dihydrogenarsenate is the inorganic compound with the formula KH_{2}AsO_{4}.
 A white solid, this salt is used to prepared other arsenic-containing compounds, mainly pesticides.
 It is prepared by calcining arsenic oxide and potassium nitrate, followed by extraction with water.

+It is an analogue of the well-known ferroelectric salt potassium dihydrogenphosphate (KDP).
+As expected for an arsenate and as confirmed by X-ray crystallography, As is bonded in a tetrahedral environment to four oxides.
+The As-O distances are near 168 PMs.
+The O---O distance for the hydrogen bonded is sensitive to isotopic substitution (H vs D), ranging from 250 pm in KH_{2}AsO_{4} to 254 pm in KD_{2}AsO_{4}.

 Relevant acid-base equilibria for aqueous solutions of this diprotic acid derived from arsenic acid are as follows: